HeySora/garden.heysora.net/_notes/design/design-inspirations.md

 ---

 I'll definitely go back and add more things in here, but this seed needs time to grow.
-Feel free to read [[2025]] or [[garden-plans]] for more info. :3
+Feel free to read [[2025]] or [[Garden's plans]] for more info. :3